What Is Conversion Journey Analysis?

 Interpretation

 Actionable insight: The top three conversion predictors — login, coupon, and exploratory browsing — all suggest that the highest-converting users are returning, discount-responsive, and curious.
 Retention campaigns, personalized coupon offers, and content discovery features would directly target this behavioral profile.
+This is the type of strategic recommendation I deliver when you hire me for user behavior analysis services.

 Drop-Off Points